bacalhau-project/docs.bacalhau.org/docs/community/style-guide.md

 ### Bold and Italics

-Bold text should be used for
+Bold text should be used for:

-- In list item
+- list item
-- For emphasis on words, project names etc
+- Emphasis on words, project names etc

-Italics should be used in in-list.
+Italics should be used in inline list.
 For example (e.g, _easy_, _simple_, _quick_, etc)

 ## Need Support?